A Special Case

 Knowing full well that there was nothing at home bar white wine and water.

 And then it happened.
-Lisa’s friend Susie appeared, all blotches and tangled ringlets.
+Lisa’s friend Susie appeared, all blotches and ringlets.
 She’d tracked Tony down across the ice.

 “Had some problems in the bedroom?” she taunted.